 A typical combination fax machine, copier and printer

-Digital fax machines have modern, intuitive interfaces that make faxes as easy to send as emails.
-They still function the same as traditional fax machines — you upload your document, and the electronic machine scans it and sends it to somewhere via phone number.
+Online faxing offers modern, intuitive interfaces that are as easy to use as email.
+They still function the same as traditional fax machines — you upload your document, and the electronic machine scans it and sends it via phone number.
 However, with an electronic fax machine, you don’t need a clunky piece of equipment.
-All you need is an internet connection and an electronic device with your document on it.
+You need only an internet connection and an electronic device (desktop computer, tablet or smartphone) that can access your document.

-We mentioned that phone numbers are how fax machines send documents electronically, but it’s not like just anyone’s phone can receive a fax.
-Fax numbers are phone lines that a fax machine uses to send and receive faxes.
-Some fax numbers also work as phone numbers, but a lot of times in the modern age, the landline will just be used for faxing.
+We mentioned that phone numbers are required to send documents electronically, but not any phone number can receive a fax.
+Fax numbers are connected to phone lines that fax machines use to transmit faxes.
+Some fax numbers also work as phone numbers, but a lot of times in the modern age, the landline will be used just for faxing.

 What does “faxed” mean?
-Ready for some grammar?
-The past-tense verb means a document was sent through the fax transmission process.
+A document was sent through the fax transmission process.
 For example, “The doctor faxed your prescription to the pharmacy,” means the physician’s office used either an online efax service or a physical fax machine to send your order to the pharmacy.

 Images: